theblobinthesky/OpenSock/dataloader/README.md

 ### Augmentations (`IDataAugmentation`)
 *The Math Layer.*
+Augmentations transform the tensor *shape*.
+Others like color transforms should still happen on the GPU.
 *   **`ResizeAugmentation`**: Bilinear interpolation.
 *   **`PadAugmentation`**: Padding with configurable alignment (Top-Left, Bottom-Right, etc.).
 *   **`RandomCropAugmentation`**: Deterministic cropping based on item seeds.